 While there is limited capacity for the family to be involved in the decision about whether a notification is recorded, once that decision has been made, there are many opportunities for the child and family to be fully and meaningful involved throughout.

-When planning an Investigation & Assessment (I&A) for an Aboriginal and Torres Strait Islander child, seek cultural advice from Aboriginal and Torres Strait Islander staff such as Cultural Practice Advisors and Practice Leaders or from a local Aboriginal or Torres Strait Islander community representative (sharing non-identifying information).
+When planning an investigation and assessment for an Aboriginal and Torres Strait Islander child, seek cultural advice from Aboriginal and Torres Strait Islander staff such as cultural practice advisors and practice leaders or from a local Aboriginal or Torres Strait Islander community representative (sharing non-identifying information).

 From the point of allocation, start to plan and think about how to engage the child and family and increase their participation.
-This is the time to think about an independent person, and using a family led decision making process facilitated by the Family Participation Program (FPP).
-Get advice and support from the Cultural Practice Advisor and Aboriginal and Torres Strait Islander staff who can help you to prepare the most suitable approach and conversation with the family.
+This is the time to think about an independent person, and using a family led decision making process facilitated by the Family Participation Program.
+Get advice and support from the cultural practice advisor and Aboriginal and Torres Strait Islander staff who can help you to prepare the most suitable approach and conversation with the family.

-The Practice guide Culturally capable behaviours prompts cultural considerations in line with the five elements of the Aboriginal and Torres Strait Islander Child Placement Principle across all practice.
-Read the 'In all our practice' and 'Investigation and assessment' sections to reflect on whether your practice is culturally sound during I&A.
+The practice guide Culturally capable behaviours prompts cultural considerations in line with the five elements of the Aboriginal and Torres Strait Islander Child Placement Principle across all practice.
+Read the 'In all our practice' and 'Investigation and assessment' sections to reflect on whether your practice is culturally sound when undertaking an investigation and assessment .

 Conversations with families about having an independent person